rogerbinns/apsw/doc/async.rst

     not using the same objects.

     The extra locking can result in around a 50% performance hit versus the single global lock in a single thread.
+The operating system scheduler can run all the threads at the same time.

 Async